saasbook/hw-hello-rails/Part3.md

 # Part 3: Create CRUD routes, actions, and views for Movies

+**NOTE: The below instructions make some specific references to running this assignment on Cloud9.
+This needs to be updated/modified if you are using a different IDE or running on your own computer.**

 Start the app with `rails server -p $PORT -b $IP`.
 Once the server has started, Cloud9 will show a small popup box saying